+UNITED STATES

+SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, D.C.
+20549

+SCHEDULE 14A INFORMATION

+PRO XY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934

+File Chec / / / / /X/ / / d by a P k the ap Prelim Confid Rule 1 Defini Defini Registrant /X/ arty other than the Registrant / / propriate box: inary Proxy Statement ential, for Use of the Commission Only (as permitted by 4a-6(e)(2)) tive Proxy Statement tive Additional Materials ting Material Pursuant to Section 240.14a-11(c) or Section a-12

+SPAR GROUP, INC.

+(Name of Registrant as Specified In Its Charter)

+N/A

+(Name of) Filing Proxy Statement, if other than the Registrant) t of Filing Fee (Check the appropriate box):

+Fee co and 0- Title No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies:

+(2) Aaarea ate number of securities to which transaction applies:

+(3) Per un pursua the fi Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

-/ / Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule /X/ 14a-6(e)(2)) Definitive Proxy Statement / / Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-11(c) or Section / / Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 SPAR Group, Inc. (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): /X/ No fee required. / / Fee computed on table below per Exchange Act Rules $14a-6(i)(1)$ and $0-11$.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / Fee paid previously with preliminary materials. / / Check box if any part of the fee is offset as provided by Exchange Act Rule $0-11(a)\ (2)$ and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+/ / / / Check Exchan the o filing id previously with preliminary materials. box if any part of the fee is offset as provided by ge Act Rule 0-11(a)(2) and identify the filing for which ffsetting fee was paid previously.
+Identify the previous by registration statement number, or the Form or Schedule e date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+SPAR GROUP, INC. NOTICE OF ANNUAL MEETING OF STOCKHOLDERS